Protect Your Tech With Top Security Tips

 Keep software up to date.
 Your computer, apps, and antivirus programs all need to be regularly updated.

 Use only official app stores.
-The Apple App Store, Microsoft Store, Google Play, etc. verify the legitimacy and safety of apps for you.
+Stores like the App Store, Microsoft Store, and Google Play verify the legitimacy and safety of apps for you.

 Be careful of free apps.
-Make sure you check the permissions they ask for.
+Make sure you check the permissions they ask for before downloading.

 Phishing is fraudulent activity including malicious emails, websites, text messages, and phone calls that aim to steal your information.
 Phishing attacks are quick and easy for any cybercriminal to launch.
 You can avoid phishing threats by staying aware and questioning any communication from a sender that you do not know.